Caryn Franklin Fashion Commentator MBE

 She has co-chaired award-winning Fashion Targets Breast Cancer, since 1996 which has helped build and maintain Britain's first breast cancer research centre and co founded the award-winning All Walks Beyond the Catwalk in 2009, to promote sustainable body and beauty ideals and emotionally considerate fashion practice.
 This initiative has changed university curriculums, and reaches internationally – engaging with institutions in Canada and Australia.
 She helped create the Diversity Network at Edinburgh College of Art and the Body Confidence Awards at Parliament.
 In March 2013 she collected an MBE for services to Positive Body Image and Diversity in Fashion.
 Caryn stepped away from All Walks in July 2015.

 In recent years, and with an MSc in applied psychology specialising in selfhood, objectification, inclusivity and gender bias, Caryn continues to write, present and teach alongside consulting with corporate leadership initiatives to deliver interactive workshops on the benefits of diverse perspectives and creativity.
-She is currently a visiting professor of diverse selfhood at Kingston School of Art.
+She has presented internationally in Athens, New York, Toronto, Montreal and Prague and is currently a visiting professor of diverse selfhood at Kingston School of Art.